JustDen1234/FS19_AutoDrive_Sort/README.md

 ## Usage

 Copy the .exe into your savegame directory.
 Run it, it will look for the xml file of AutoDrive, and sorts the destinations.
+Next it will open the vehicles.xml file, and change the parking destination of all vehicles to the new sorted destination number.

-It also copies the old xml file as a backup.
-If you want to test it, you can also copy the autodrive xml file in another directory with the exe and try it there.
+It also copies the old xml files as a backup.
+If you want to test it, you can also copy the autodrive and vehicles xml files to another directory and try it there.

-And... you'll need to save your game and close your game to make it work (no need to fully quit FS19).
+Note... you'll need to save your game and close your game to make it work (no need to fully quit FS19).